txddra/What-I-learned-in-week-3-pt2/README.md

 ### __FUNCTIONS__

-A WAY TO DO, FLOW CONTROL
+- A WAY TO DO, FLOW CONTROL
-runs the same code whenever you neef it without repeating yourself easily see what a bit of code is supposed to do
+- runs the same code whenever you need it without repeating yourself
+- easily see what a bit of code is supposed to do
-Figure out why it’s not doing what it’s suppose to, debugging
+- figure out why it’s not doing what it’s suppose to, debugging

-parts of a function
+    **parts of a function**

-the word function declares the function - like let for variables
+the word `function` declares the function - like `let` for variables

 **Scope**
-what happens in functions stays in functions inside a function, you can look at the code “outside”. but to code outside the code inside is an impenetrable box

-but code outside cant see anything in
+-what happens in functions stays in functions
+-inside a function, you can look at the code “outside”. but to code outside the code inside is an impenetrable box but code outside cant see anything in

-Global variables
 =================